Introduction to renting

 - Corporate relocations occur at the end of the summer months

 - August Bank Holiday is often a good time to move as it is the last bank holiday of the year so you have an extra day to get things done.

 Similarly, there are times of year where choice is more limited, especially in the lead up to Christmas where fewer people are inclined to move and accordingly fewer properties become available.
 That said it is often the time where there is the chance of having a competitive offer accepted as landlords are keen to get an empty property filled before the long Christmas break.

 If you are already renting you will need to serve notice to vacate from your current property.
 Most tenancy agreements will specify how much notice to give and this is often two months’ worth.
 If, however, your contract has passed the initial end date and is on a rolling basis it may only be one month, so you would need to check with your agent or landlord to make sure you give enough notice.
 You can find more information on ending and extending your tenancy here.

-The government started producing the How to Rent booklet in 2014 which is very helpful in explaining the process.
+The government produces a How to Rent guide which is very helpful in explaining the process in England.
 It gives further guidance on what to look out for before renting, living in a rented home, what happens at the end of a tenancy and what to do if things go wrong.

-Your agent or landlord must give you a copy of this booklet as part of the standard paperwork for letting a property.
+Your agent or landlord must give you a copy of this guide as part of the standard paperwork for letting a property.
 If you’re not given one, ask for one.